maharmstone/btrfs/README.md

 a) If on 64-bit Windows, you're running in Test Mode ("Test Mode" appears in the bottom right of the Desktop).

-b) You're not trying to mount a multi-device filesystem, which isn't supported yet.

-c) You're not trying to mount a filesystem with unsupported flags.
+b) You're not trying to mount a filesystem with unsupported flags.
 On Linux,
 type:

     ls /sys/fs/btrfs/*/features/